 Accounting Trends #2: Automation Will Gain Even More Momentum

 Accounting automation simply means that the capturing, manipulating, and interpreting of transactional data is done by software - with less dependence on manual transactional entries being done by people.
-The right software and tools can help companies deliver accurate, streamlined financial management and allow them to access real-time data to make better decisions faster.
+The right machine learning software and tools can help companies deliver accurate, streamlined financial management and allow them to access real-time data analytics to make better decisions faster.

 I am in no way implying that accountants are about to be replaced by robots.
 Automated accounting software simply helps businesses and financial professionals to do their job more efficiently.
-Automating repetitive accounting processes gives accountants the freedom to focus on being the critical advisors that help steer the organization to new heights.
+Automating repetitive accounting functions gives accountants the freedom to focus on being the critical advisors that help steer the organization to new heights.

 Accounting Trends #3: Cloud Computing Will Increase in Popularity

-Cloud computing is only getting more popular in the Finance and Accounting realm.
+Cloud accountancy computing is only getting more popular in the Finance and Accounting realm.
 According to Accounting Today, “More and more firms and their clients are moving from in-house to the cloud, and this trend shows no signs of slowing down.”
 These platforms cost less, offer more flexibility and can be accessed from anywhere at any time.

 Finance Trends #4: Data-Driven Decision Making Will Be More Important Than Ever